neurodivergence/neurodivergence/README.md

 feel free to int

 dni:
-- spiritualwhiteout or his friends, i don't like you guys im sorry. i don't wanna be hoovered and discarded again. or breadcrumbing. you literally joke about my vulnerability
+- spiritualwhiteout or his friends, i don't like you guys im sorry. i don't wanna be hoovered and discarded again. or breadcrumbing/one-sided. you literally joke about my vulnerability

 as a person with bpd i really cant handle with friendships like these anymore